Territory band: 1940s decline

-Commercial Radio (introduced in 1922), better-quality gramophone discs, and television (giving greater access to entertainment in the home and access to different types of music).
-Changing technology (radio, TV, mobility, amplified music) shocked the music industry in a similar way that the internet has shocked the recording industry today.

-In the 1950s, most ballrooms in smaller towns of the Midwest closed, because people could drive to the city for everything.

-Record companies discovered — during the AFM recording bans of 1942-43 and 1948 — that they could profit from record sales, churning out hit parade music with just singers, who were exempt from the recording bans.
+There are many theories on why swing music and territory bands declined.
+One of them is that record companies discovered — during the AFM recording bans of 1942-43 and 1948 — that they could profit from record sales, churning out hit parade music with just singers, who were exempt from the recording bans.
 This marked a period when singers became more popular than bandleaders.
 The introduction and technological advancement of amplification and gramophone recording led to the development of crooning, an intimate vocal style perfected by singers such as Bing Crosby and, later, Frank Sinatra.
 The record companies gained control over what got recorded; therefore music that was slated for a new market of teenagers was born.
 This destroyed several booking agencies.
 MCA, who broke up as many bands as it booked, moved to Hollywood.
 Frederic Bros.
 (Chicago) had a fallout with several of its bands.
 The Vic Schroeder Agency (Omaha), was one of the more responsible bookers before World War II but, little is known after — same with the White Agency.

-Amplification also led to the introduction of the electric guitar, which enabled a very small band to project adequately in large-room settings.
-Bear in mind that, in the 1920s, an unamplified orchestra had to be large enough and play loud enough to entertain a dance hall of 3,000.
-Prior to the recording bans, the industry was bent on capturing the intent of composers as interpreted by musicians.
-Before the ban, gramophone consumers were primarily interested in authenticity of symphonies and famous orchestras (dance bands).
-Vocals, with no microphones, were only an incidental part of an arrangement.
-Vocals — like Bing Crosby's with the Paul Whiteman Orchestra in the studio — could not be replicated live, on stage.
-Rudy Vallée used a cheerleader's megaphone.
-Amplification and the record industry helped spur technical improvements, at the expense of performing musicians.